What Ski Resorts in Utah and Idaho Are On The Epic Pass?

 The home to the majority of alpine ski events during the 2002, Salt Lake City Winter Olympics, Snowbasin Resort is definitely worthy of a stop while en route to Sun Valley.
-This wildy diverse mountain resort is known for more than just its amazing steep terrain and deep snow.
-The mountain, which is technically located in the northernmost reaches of the Wasatch Range features numerous high speed quads and gondolas that access larger than life lodges, which feature quality bites and drinks, as well as serving as a cozy escape from the cold.
+This wildly diverse mountain resort is known for more than just its amazing steep terrain and deep snow.
+The mountain, which is technically located in the northernmost reaches of the Wasatch Range features numerous high-speed quads and gondolas that access larger than life lodges, which feature quality bites and drinks, as well as serving as a cozy escape from the cold.
 On a good snow day, Snowbasin is as good as any of the other giants in Utah, let alone the United States.

 Best Known For: 2002 Olympics, challenging terrain, luxurious mid-mountain lodges

 Terrain Breakdown: Green – 20% | Blue – 50% | Black – 30%

 Where to stay: Compass Rose Lodge